 Special Forces Ranks: Officers, from Lowest to Highest

 |O-5||Lieutenant Colonel||LTC||Senior Officer|

 |O-9||Lieutenant General||LG||Flag Officer|

-The letter and number represent the rank title and paygrade of the Special Forces personnel.
-It’s important to note rank is different from the paygrade and signifies the level of job duties and leadership responsibilities.
-Every Green Beret can further advance their careers by continuing education and through command and specialty opportunities.
+The letter and number represent the rank title and pay grade of the Special Forces personnel.
+It’s essential to note that rank is different from the pay grade and signifies the job duties and leadership responsibilities.
+Every Green Beret can advance their careers by continuing education and through command and specialty opportunities.